-I’ve worked on a lot of different projects focused on educating people about Indigenous issues and building alliances to support Indigenous resurgence, decolonization, and reconciliation.
+I’ve worked on a lot of different projects focused on educating Torontonians and Canadians about Indigenous issues and building alliances between Indigenous and non-Indigenous peoples to support Indigenous resurgence, decolonization, and reconciliation.
 Here are some of them:

-Since 2016, I’ve been a member of the First Nations Round Table for the development of the Credit Valley Trail, a heritage trail that will eventually follow this historic waterway from its mouth at Port Credit to its source near Orangeville and introduce visitors to its cultural and environmental history.
+From 2016 to December 2017, I was a member of the First Nations Round Table for the development of the Credit Valley Trail , a heritage trail that will eventually follow this historic waterway from its mouth at Port Credit to its source near Orangeville and introduce visitors to its cultural and environmental history.

 I’ve been a member of First Story Toronto (formerly Toronto Native Community History Project), based at the Native Canadian Centre of Toronto, since 2009.
 We created the First Story smart phone app that interactively maps the Indigenous history of Toronto (downloadable via I-Store and Google Play Store).